Understanding Your Form 1099-K

 Could you help me understand what's on my 1099-K?

-Please see the sample 1099-K below, which explains the different elements on your 1099-K and how it pertains to your merchant processing with Clearent.
+Click on the image to see a sample 1099-K which explains the different elements on your 1099-K and how it pertains to your merchant processing with Clearent.

 What transactions are included on Form 1099-K?

 We are required to report "payment card transactions," which have a precise definition in the tax code.
 The definition includes all credit cards, debit cards and stored-value cards (including gift cards).